 McCullough, Amy et.al., "Physiological and behavioral effects of animal-assisted interventions on therapy dogs in pediatric oncology settings", Applied Animal Behaviour Science (2017), http://www.appliedanimalbehaviour.com/article/S0168-1591(17)30330-1/fulltext

-*News Release by Jamie Baxter: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Jamie Baxter).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.